 Some of the dogs (due to previous neglect and cruelty) are very traumatised and these are given extra special care and attention.
 Others have behavioural problems, which need to be addressed.

-Some of our staff spend time doing corrective training and establishing a good relationship between dog and handler, making for a happier and more homeable dog.
+We spend time doing corrective training and establishing a good relationship between dog and handler, making for a happier and more home-able dog.

 We have a policy of non-destruction, unless to prevent incurable suffering.
 All of our dogs remain with us for however long it takes to find them the right home.
-The majority are placed very quickly; others may stay with us for some months.
+The majority are placed very quickly.